bernhard-42/jupyter-cadquery/README.md

         ![Animated Hexapod in Sidecar](screenshots/hexapod-crawling.gif)

+- **Changes**
-    - Deprecates jupyter-cadquery's `Assembly` (too many assemblies in the meantime) and has renamed it to `PartGroup` (no semantic change). `Assembly` can still be used with warnings at the moment.
+    - Deprecates *jupyter-cadquery*'s `Assembly` (too many assemblies in the meantime) and has renamed it to `PartGroup` (no semantic change). `Assembly` can still be used with warnings at the moment.
-    - Does not test or change the `cqparts` support since the project doesn't seem to be acrtive any more
+    - Does not test or change the `cqparts` support since the project doesn't seem to be active any more

 ## Quick use via Binder